 - The outsole of the shoe employs the brand’s sticky rubber compound for traction.
 It features rubber pods of various sizes throughout the unit to grip the surface efficiently.
 The flex grooves at the forefoot allow for natural foot flexibility.
 It also extends up at both sides to offer protection during rope climbs.

 - The upper ensures a lightweight and breathable coverage with its mesh material.
 Synthetic overlays contribute to the durability while the Flywire cables enhance the fit.

 Nike Metcon Repper DSX size and fit

 The Nike Metcon Repper DSX is true-to-size and is available in both men’s and women’s sizes.
 The shoe is of standard width, D - Medium for men and B - Medium for women.
-Its semi-curved design mimics the natural shape of the human foot.

 The outsole is made of a solid, sticky rubber that delivers traction.
 It also protects the midsole from the potentially damaging effects of continued use.